rstriekwold/trainingmaterial26sept/12__exercise-custom-keywords-custom-libraries/README.md

-# Exercise 12 - Create Customer Keywords
+# Exercise 12 - Create Custom Keywords

 Welcome to **Exercise 12**.
 Everything you need to know about creating Custom Keywords.